2.1 - Data pipelines

 Inactive status either when the end date is past or there are no ingestions that are yet to complete.

-- Id of the person who created the pipeline
+Id of the person who created the pipeline

-- Select the Filter icon in the Data Pipelines page.
+- Select the Filter icon in the Data pipelines page.

-- Expand the Created by drop-down list.
+- Expand the Created by list.

 - Select the user Id of the person who created the data pipeline.